influxdata/influxdb/docs/multi_core_tasks.md

 There will, of course, always be a judgment call to be made of where "CPU bound work" starts and "work acceptable for I/O processing"  ends.
 A reasonable rule of thumb is if a job will *always* be completed in less than 100ms then that is probably fine for an I/O thread).
 This number may be revised as we tune the system.

 ## Examples

+### Worked Exampless

+In this section, we show how this design would be applied to a hypothetical 4 core system.
+For the purposes of illustration, we ignore CPU needs of other processes and the Operating System itself.
+We examine the following two configurations that an operator might desire and their effect on overall CPU utilization and ping response latency.

+*Minimal Response Latency*: To achieve minimal response latency, the operator could configure the system with 3 threads in the CPU threadpool and 1 thread in the tokio I/O task pool.
+This division will ensure there is always at least one core available to respond to ping requests.

+*Maximum CPU Utilization*: To achieve maximum CPU utilization (all cores are busy if there is work to do), the operator could configure the system with 4 threads in the CPU threadpool and 1 thread in the tokio I/O task pool.
+Given 5 threads and 4 cores, while there will always be a thread available to handle I/O requests, it will be multiplexed by the operating system with the threads doing CPU heavy work.

+**Note**: In this document, we assume a simple implementation where there is a single threadpool used for both high and low priority CPU heavy work.
+While more sophisticated designs are possible (e.g.  segregated threadpools, task spilling, etc.), this document focuses on the split between I/O and CPU, not priority for CPU heavy tasks which is tracked, along with other resource management needs, [here](https://github.com/influxdata/delorean/issues/241)

+#### Heavy Query Processing

+In this scenario, 10 concurrent request for CPU heavy queries come in.
+The I/O thread handles the query requests and passes the processing to the CPU threads.

+*Minimal Response Latency*: 3 CPU heavy threads process the queries and the I/O thread remains ready for new requests.
+The system will appear 75% utilized (using 3 of 4 cores).
+The remaining core is available to handle ping requests with minimal additional latency.

+*Maximum CPU Utilization*: In this case, 4 CPU heavy threads process the queries and the I/O thread still remains available for new requests.
+The system cores will be 100% utilized.
+Incoming requests will be handled by the I/O thread, but that thread will only be have ~80% of a CPU core available and thus ping responses may be delayed.

+#### Query Processing with Low Priority Background Work

+In this scenario, 10 concurrent requests for CPU heavy queries come in while there are 2 background jobs (e.g. storage reorganization) running at "low" priority.
+The I/O thread handles the query requests and passes the processing to the CPU threads as before.

+With a little hand waving, in either configuration, the CPU heavy threads eventually pause their background work and begin processing the higher priority query loads.
+The details of how priority scheduling of CPU tasks is handled is deferred to another document.

+In both the *Minimal Response Latency* and *Maximum CPU Utilization* configurations there are respectively 1 or 2 CPU heavy threads available immediately to work on queries, and when the 2 background tasks can yield, the remaining 2 CPU heavy threads begin working on queries.
+The system response latency and CPU utilization is the same as described in the *Heavy Query Processing* configuration above.

+## Code Examples

 TODO: picture of how async + CPU heavy threads interact